0x09/resdet/README.md

 Deblocking example with FFmpeg: `ffmpeg -i source.jpg -vf pp=ha/va image.png`

 ### Caveats
-resdet works well on images resampled with traditional methods, but will not work with newer neural network-based resizers.
+resdet works well on images resampled with traditional methods, but will not work with newer AI/neural network-based resizers like DLSS.
+These work by effectively adding information to the upscaled image rather than simply resampling, which makes the results indistinguishable from a non-upscaled image to resdet.

 If you think something might be upsampled but you aren't getting a good result with resdet, install [spec](https://github.com/0x09/dspfun/tree/master/spec) and have a look at an absolute value spectrum – it's usually possible to identify by sight.
 Our example earlier looks like this: